Plan Your Raft Trip

 Clothing for Whitewater Trips

 As a foundation, bathing suits are almost always the best place to start.
-We provide, free of charge, splash jackets with hoods and splash pants to help keep you dry.
+We provide, free of charge, and splash jackets with hoods to help keep you dry.
 Do not wear heavy cotton clothing such as blue jeans or sweat pants and tops.
 When cotton gets wet it loses its insulation value.
 On warm, sunny days a bathing suit and t-shirt may be all you'll need.
 If it is cooler, you'll want to add synthetic layers like capilene or polypropylene or even polyester and nylon.
 Wool is also acceptable.
 Most long winter underwear is suitable as well.
 If you have polar fleece or polartec clothing, bring it!
 Wetsuits and wetsuit booties are available for rent.
 Wetsuit rentals are $7.00 and booties are $4.00.
 If you rent both, it's only $9.00.
 There may be situations where we'll require you to rent a wetsuit due to conditions.
 You are encouraged to bring along a towel and some dry clothes to be left on the bus for the return trip.
 If you are on our dinner trip, it is especially important to bring along dry clothes to wear while enjoying your meal.

 Clothing for Scenic Float Trips